Marshall County Recycling

 Spring Clean Up Day

-One a year, we offer a a Spring Clean Up Day.
-During this time, public can bring items that we normally don’t accept, such as wood, vinyl, siding and more, for recycling.
-Please call our facility is you are unsure about your item.
+Once a year, we offer a a Spring Clean Up Day.
+During this time, Marshall County property owners can bring items that we normally don't accept, such as lumber, vinyl, siding, shingles and other building materials.
+Please call our facility if you are unsure about your item.
+Contractors are not allowed to participate.

 Trash Sculpture Contest

-Recycling doesn’t have to be just separating newspaper from aluminum cans.
+Recycling doesn't have to be just separating newspaper from aluminum cans.
 You can be creative as well.
-The Marshall County Recycling center sponsors a Trash Sculpture Contest each year for school children of all ages.
-Home-schooled children are also welcome to join in the fun.
-Simply contact the center for more information.
+Coordinating with local art teachers, the Marshall County Recycling center sponsors a Trash Sculpture Contest each year for elementary school children.

-Participants are challenged to use items would normally be discarded, and turn it into works of art.
-Entries are divided into four different age groups (K-2nd grade, 3rd grade-5th grade, middle school, and high school).
+Participants are challenged to use items would normally be discarded and turn it into works of art.
+Entries are divided into two different age groups (K-2nd grade, 3rd grade-5th grade).
 Each age group is awarded prizes for 1st, 2nd, and 3rd place.
-1st place winners will have their sculptures put on display at the Children’s Art Center!
+Winners will have their sculptures put on display at the Marshall County Library and the Marshall County Courthouse!